- Holidays and Celebrations

 Sometimes I think I enjoy family Halloween movies even more than the scary ones.
 The Halloween films that are appropriate for children tend to capture that old sense of this one magical night and the thrill of being out in the dark, of the potential for monsters, and the fun of candy and pranks and parties.

 Freeform (previously ABC Family) can be counted on for their "13 Nights of Halloween" each year, starting October 19.
-You can be guaranteed to find classics such as The Addams Family and Hocus Pocus.
+You can find classics such as The Addams Family and Hocus Pocus.
 You'll always be sure to catch the beautifully animated The Nightmare Before Christmas (and if you're a fan of that style of animation, don't miss out on Corpse Bride!).
 Guaranteed family fun for each Halloween.

 Nickelodeon, the big name kids' television network, may not be known for celebrating Halloween all-out; but they'll still show the Halloween episodes of their hit "teen" series of the year.
 And among those maybe you'll even catch a replay of the werewolf movie, starring Victoria Justice, The Boy Who Cried Werewolf.
 Check the sub-channel Teen Nick for reruns of Halloween fun from shows like iCarly, Victorious, and Big Time Rush.
 Or set your DVR for the middle of the night to catch the 90s classics like the Halloween episodes of Rugrats or Hey, Arnold!

-But the station I really would like to mention is the one that carried me through the nights of October when I was a child and dying for a taste of Halloween magic, even if just in the form of a movie: the Disney Channel.
+But the station I really would like to mention is the one that carried me through the nights of October when I was a child and dying for a taste of Halloween magic, even if just in the form of a movie: Disney Channel.
 It used to be you could count on them for a Halloween movie almost every night!
 Most of them were Disney Channel "Original" movies, like the beloved Halloweentown series and Mom's Got a Date With a Vampire.
 Disney Halloween movies were the best as a child, full of adventure and magic.

 Not-so-fun Disney fact: do you remember Don't Look Under the Bed?
 This boogeyman flick was pretty spooky to a kid!
 Apparently some parents thought it was actually too scary and the fun was taken from everyone when Disney Channel gave in by taking the film out of all future Halloween prime-time lineups.

 Speaking of the SyFy channel as I did above, they tout themselves as doing "31 Days of Halloween."
-Whether this is an entirely accurate statement or not is up for debate, as some of the movie and TV choices don't seem like the best for celebrating Halloween, but I do appreciate that they've donated a whole month to this wonderfully spooky holiday.
+Whether this is an entirely accurate statement or not is up for debate, as some of the movie and TV choices don't seem like the best fit for celebrating Halloween, but I do appreciate that they've donated a whole month to this wonderfully spooky holiday.
 Face Off and Ghost Hunters marathons, B movies, slasher films, monsters of the week, and more!

 But almost every TV channel will, at some point, get in on the Halloween fun.
 I've watched Scream on MTV and Trick 'r Treat (a modern classic!) on Logo and various Stephen King films on an endless list of networks.